tomhendra/courses/19-testing-javascript/README.md

 ```

 ### 3.9.
 Validate All Files are Properly Formatted with Prettier

+You can’t force everyone on your project to use the prettier integration for their editor, so let’s add a validation script to verify that prettier has been run on all project files.

 - A helpful thing to have in projects is to have a script that validates that the project is in a good state.